stakater-archive/StakaterCloudDocs-Archived/content/sre/onboarding/application-onboarding.md

 This guide covers the steps to set up a new project/application/microservice in gitops-config repository.

-To onboard application in gitops config, you need to make changes to both:
+To onboard a new application you need to make following changes:

-1. application repository and
+1. add few files to application repository
-2. gitops-config repository.
+2. add webhook to application repository
+3. add few files to gitops-config repository

 Following are the changes you need to make in order to on-board a new application.